Henry Lartigue (1933 - 2020) - Obituary

 Two years later, he met and married his wife, Kaye.
 Henry said "God has twice blessed me.
 How could any man be so fortunate as to be given such a wonderful gift, Kaye, after the most devastating loss of my Camille".

-Henry and Kaye relocated to the Lake Conroe area in 1997 to be nearer his children and grand children.
+Henry and Kaye relocated to the Lake Conroe area in 1997 to be nearer to his children and grandchildren.

 After having management positions, which required extensive interaction with audiences in business, government and community, his public service was focused toward non-profit institutions and foundations.
 Henry was a former member of the Tulane University President's Council, and Emeritus member of the Board of Advisors of the Tulane School of Science and Engineering, a past member of Texas Medical Center Board, and served as a member of the Board of Visitors of M.D.
 Anderson Cancer Center for many years.